simula67/meeting-auto-attender/README.md

 2. Open meetings.xlsx enter the schedule of the day in the Excel sheet in the correct columns in the correct format

-Time : dd-mm-yyyy hh:mm Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided)
+Time : dd-mm-yyyy hh:mm Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided) Comment: Example meeting (Optoinal)

 Warning : Please enter as given.